 Reduced retirement benefits are available as early as age 62.
 The monthly rate of reduction from the full retirement benefit (that is, the PIA) is 5/9 of 1 percent a month for the first 36 months immediately preceding FRA.
 The reduction rate is 5/12 of 1 percent a month for any additional months.
-The maximum overall reduction for early retirement will rise from 20 percent to 30 percent for those workers who reach age 62 in 2022 and later, when age 67 becomes the FRA.
+The maximum overall reduction for early retirement will rise from 20 percent to 30 percent for those workers who reach age 62 in 2022, when age 67 becomes the FRA.
 For workers who reach age 62 in 2005 through 2016, the maximum reduction is 25 percent.

 If a disabled worker receives a reduced retirement benefit for months before disability entitlement, the disability benefit is reduced by the number of months for which he or she received the reduced benefit.

 For insured workers who postpone their retirement beyond FRA, benefits are increased for each month of nonpayment beyond that FRA up to age 70.
 This increase is called a delayed retirement credit and is potentially available for any or all months following attainment of FRA (maximum of 60 months for workers who attained age 65 before 2003).
 The total credit possible per year for delayed retirement credits is 8 percent for workers who reach age 62 in 2005 or later.